Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 In a local transformation you normally use an annotation to mark those parts of the code you want to transform: classes, methods… That annotation should be annotated as well to tell the compiler that is going to be used as a transformation marker.

-to annotate a marker annotation.
+You can use @Local to annotate a marker annotation.
 The only

 mandatory argument is the AST implementation class.
 Implementation